 called "Creating the Infrastructure for Cloud Computing," published by

-So, today we're going to talk about cloud computing and the TCO
+So, today we're going to talk about cloud computing and the TCO of cloud

 computing environments and really, the challenge for TCO today is that